OwenCochell/PaperMC-Update/README.md

 Sets the currently installed server build, ignores config data:
 >-ib [BUILD]

+Sets the output name of the new jar file:
+> -o, --output

 Checks for an update, does not install:
 >-c, --check-only